 One of the most powerful, yet often overlooked ways to build a drop shipping business is through trade shows.
 Attending in person is great if you can do it, because you can talk face-to-face with manufacturers and wholesale distributors.
 Find a directory of trade shows at tsnn.com.
 There you can search for a trade show by industry, date, city, state or country, or by the name of the event.

 Another pro tip: you don’t actually have to attend!
 Once you’ve found the shows that fit your niche, you’ll find that most of them helpfully put everything you need to know before the next show on their websites, such as directories and exhibitor lists with contact information.
 Then develop your own lists from theirs.

 5. How to spot fake dropshipping wholesalers

-Certified dropshippers don’t charge setup fees or monthly fees.
+There are no setup monthly fees when you’re dealing with a reputable dropshipper.
 If you identify a company claiming to be a “dropshipper” or having drop-ship websites and they ask for a setup fee, monthly fee, or annual fee, that’s a red flag.